DISCOVER THE ROCKIES FOR YOURSELF

 Banff is home to three resorts – Mt.
 Norway, Lake Louise and Sunshine Village.
-Our base is in Canmore below Sunshine Village, but we’re in striking distance of all three resorts.
+Our base is in Banff town so we’re in striking distance of all three ski areas.

 The Big Three ski areas cover 8,000 acres of skiing terrain so there’s plenty of exploring to do – and with an average of 10 meters of snow each season you won’t be short of powder days…